 The SVA Financial Aid office is open from 9-5 Mon-Friday and you don’t need an appointment to discuss your financial aid options with an advisor.
 For more information visit www.sva.edu/fa

 SocDoc Department Scholarships

 The department gives several scholarships to support student tuition.
-Scholarships are normally $10,000 per year, but can be up to $15,000.
+Scholarships are normally $10,000-$15,000 per year.
 The scholarships is renewable for the second year of the program if students maintain a B+ average or better.
 The scholarship is merit-based and all accepted students are eligible to apply.

 SocDoc Thesis Production Awards

 SocDoc gives several Thesis Production Awards to help fund thesis film projects.
 These are merit-based scholarships given at the end of the second semester based on work done in the program and faculty recommendations.

 SVA participates in the Federal Work Study program and there are work study opportunities in the SocDoc department and elsewhere at SVA.
 SocDoc employs two TAs per year to assist faculty with classes, work in equipment office and in the department office.
 TAs are first offered to American students eligible for Federal Work Study, and then to the rest of the department.

 SVA Alumni Scholarships

 The Alumni Society of School of Visual Arts provides a wide variety scholarships and awards to students at both the undergraduate and graduate levels in all majors offered by the College.
 Because SVA covers all overhead expenses for The Alumni Society, 100 percent of any donation to the Society goes directly to one of the scholarship funds.